mohammadaliawan/Launch_School_RB120_OOP/Assessment Prep/study_guide/instance_method_variables.md

 # Instance Methods and Instance variables

+## Instance variables

+- track an individual object's state, tie data to objects
+- state is unique
+- exist as long as the object exists
+- state comprises of the instance variables and their values
+- scoped at the object level
+- cannot cross over between objects
+- All objects of the same class have the same behaviours but contain different states
+- uninitialized instance variables return nil

 Instance variables are used to track an individual object's state.

 State comprises of the instance variables associated with each object and their values.